JD Gravina

 2016-17 Summit League & 2008-09, 2010-11 GLVC

-Has led Western Illinois to a 170-161 (.514) overall record, two 22+ win seasons, and three post-season berths (one NCAA Tournament), rebuilding a program that had not had a winning season during the five seasons prior to his arrival
+Has led Western Illinois to 198 wins, six winning seasons, two 22+ win seasons, and three post-season berths (one NCAA Tournament) – rebuilt a program that had not had a winning season in the five seasons prior to his arrival (52-97 (.349) record during span)

 In 2017-18, guided WIU to the first win over a nationally ranked opponent (#18 Stanford) in program history